-Founder, Linda (former manager of language services at auditing firm PwC) starts a business writing training company with clients that include PwC, Business Connexion, Absa and educational publisher Macmillan.
+Founder, Linda (former manager of language services at auditing firm PwC) starts a general language services business.
+Services range from translation, transcription and editing to business writing training.
+Clients include PwC, Business Connexion, Absa and educational publisher Macmillan.

-… a decade of writing, editing, translating, typesetting and proofreading material for SA educational publishers taking part in CAPS submissions through all the grades.
+The company branches out into writing, editing, translating, typesetting and proofreading material for SA educational publishers taking part in CAPS submissions through all the grades.
 During this time, lasting relationships are built with a pool of top educational developers and translators in all the official SA languages.
-Projects, small and large (sometimes running into R1 million plus), include managing the entire process from commissioning authors, editors, artists and typesetters to carrying out all phases up to printing…
+Projects, small and large (sometimes running into R1 million plus), include managing the entire process from commissioning authors, editors, artists and typesetters to carrying out all phases up to printing.

 Love what you do.

 years’ experience in translation, editing, copywriting and overall project management brought by Linda

 highly qualified, experienced and carefully screened translators, editors and awardwinning copywriters

 service providers from previously disadvantaged backgrounds

 projects of various sizes successfully completed over the past three years

 “… I’ve recently rediscovered a passion for music and now play the piano and guitar once again, and I also took up the cello – much to my poor cat’s dismay.
 I think it’s those screeching sounds when I hit the high notes …”